 Conservatories and orangeries are the first candidates for bi-folding doors, and with good reason.
 Designed to bring the garden indoors visually, these rooms really benefit from being as transparent as possible.
 Adding some interesting with metal casing will introduce an elegant, graphic dimension to the room.

 This conservatory has been kitted out with doors by Architectural Bronze Casements (opens in new tab).

-3. Maximise natural light in a dark room
+2. Maximise natural light in a dark room

-5. Go minimalist in a contemporary interior
+3. Go minimalist in a contemporary interior